BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-annotation-files.md

 # Import and Export Annotations

 The Annotations window can save its annotation collection separately from the complete Publish profile.
 This is useful when the same annotation layout must be reused in another profile.

+The `.edmtdf` format is retained for compatibility with existing exports.
+Treat importing a PDM Task definition as a migration path; exchange new SOLIDWORKS add-in configurations as Publish profiles or complete settings bundles.

 ![Annotations editor](/images/pdmpublisher/solidworks/annotations-editor-controls-20260908.png)